 You must not ignore rising high temperatures of your computer even if it is a single component.
 It’s important to maintain the temperature as low as possible so as you don’t end up buying new components.
-For this purpose I have brought you the 9 effective steps that will reduce your computer’s heat in a massive way.
-Some of them are free, some are budget friendly and some may require you to spend more money.
+For this purpose, I have brought you the 9 effective steps that will reduce your computer’s heat in a massive way.
+Some of them are free, some are budget-friendly and some may require you to spend more money.
 But these will save your computer’s life.

 #2.
-Replacing the stock CPU cooler
+Replace the stock CPU cooler

 #3.
-Adding more cooling fans
+Add more fans

-Well the best and the cheapest method of cooling your PC is to add maximum number of custom fans in your case.
+Well, the best and the cheapest method of cooling your PC is to add the maximum number of custom fans in your case.
 If your case supports 4-7 additional custom fans then you are in luck.
 Or if you only have 2-3 additional custom fan slots, then still it’s great.
 If you install 2-4 fans in your case in a way that the air is circulated properly then you will observe a massive difference in the system temperature.

 When I used to operate my pc in summer without any custom fan, the side panel of the case where the motherboard is installed used to get very hot but after installing a single fan as exhaust at the rear, No matter what the room temperature would be, my PC always remained cooler.
 And now after adding one more fan at the front as intake, the system doesn’t have any heating problems at all.

 Step #1: Add at least 2 custom fans in your case.
 One as exhaust and one as intake.
 (NOTE:- Exhaust fan is more important than the Intake One).
 Because if you install only one intake fan and no exhaust fans then your system’s heat will remain in the case only and it will create temperature disbalance.
 Always try to install an equal number of exhaust fans and intake fans.